megalus/stela/dev_to.md

 * A simple, consistent API
 * Extensible support for custom loaders

-Whether you’re building a small script or a large web service, Stela makes your configuration clean, safe, and maintainable.
+Whether you’re building a small script or a large web service, Stela makes configuration clean, safe, and maintainable.

-### Why Environment Variables Matter
+### Why environment variables matter

 Environment variables let you keep configuration out of your codebase.
 Instead of hard-coding API URLs, database credentials, or feature flags, you store them externally and load them at runtime.
 This approach: